infodiagram/nuxt-ssr-redis-cache/README.md

         },
         paths: [/^\/$/, '/articles/'], // If empty or "/" is set, all pages will be cached
         ttl: 60 * 60, // 1 hour
+        version: "", // If you want to invalidate all cache, change the version
         cacheCleanEndpoint: {
           enabled: false,
           path: '/ssr-redis-cache',